Wurielle/pristine/README.md

 ## Create A New Project Based On Pristine
 Select the script type you want to use depending on the type of project you want to have.
-For instance, if you want to setup a vue-cli pristine project you'd use `pristine/script/vue-cli/setup.js` or if you want to setup a nuxt pristine project, you'd use `pristine/script/nuxt/setup.js`
+For instance, if you want to setup a vue-cli pristine project you'd use `pristine/scripts/install vue-cli` or if you want to setup an Electron/NativeScript pristine project, you'd use `pristine/scripts/install vue-cli-app`

 Available project types: